suzuki-shunsuke/oss-contribution-guide/README.md

 If an error occurs, you should paste the command and standard (error) output.
 A screenshot may also be helpful, but a text in the screenshot can't be copied so you should paste the output as text too.

-## Avoid a force push after starting the review
+## Avoid a force push after opening pull requests

-After maintainers start reviewing or you ask maintainers for their review, you shouldn't do a force push, because a force push makes it difficult for maintainers to review the diff.
+After opening pull requests, you shouldn't do a force push, because a force push makes it difficult for maintainers to review the diff.
+And if maintainers push commits to pull requests, your force push may eliminate maintainers' commits.
-Instead of a force push, you should push new commits, and then maintainers can review the diff.
+Instead of a force push, you should push new commits, then maintainers can review the diff.

+As an exception, if mantainers ask you to make commits history clean by rebasing, you should follow the request.

 ## Separate commits that code was created or updated by command